jaredthecoder/awesome-vehicle-security/README.md

 - [High Level ViWi Service](https://github.com/iotbzh/high-level-viwi-service) - High level Volkswagen CAN signaling protocol implementation.
 - [CanCat](https://github.com/atlas0fd00m/CanCat) - A "swiss-army knife" for interacting with live CAN data.
 Primary API interface in Python, but written in C++.
+- [CANdevStudio](https://github.com/GENIVI/CANdevStudio) - Development tool for CAN bus simulation.
+CANdevStudio enables to simulate CAN signals such as ignition status, doors status or reverse gear by every automotive developer.

 ### Python